 III.
 That’s why God sends His people messengers with these words: “Return” and “Repent”.

 And in the course of speaking these words of law, He also gives us a word of promise.
 He says, “For I the Lord do not change, therefore you are not consumed”.
 “I have loved you”, says the Lord.
 If I changed towards you like you so often change towards me, I might not love you.
-I might say (like you’ve said to the spouse of your youth): “I don’t think I love you anymore”.
-I might superficially assess our relationship (like you do with me) and I might say, “What am I really getting out of this anyway?”.
-In which case, I might decide to withhold my bounty and my blessings – you know, like you do with me.
-In which case, I might come in from my wanderings one last time, “storming mad” at what you said (like you do with me).
-Of course, in that case, youwould be consumed.
-In that case, like a fertile tree suddenly re-planted in the desert, youwould wither and die.
-But, “I haveloved you”, says the Lord.
-“And I do notchange.
+I might say (like some say to the spouse of their youth): “I really don’t think I love you anymore”.
+I might superficially assess our relationship and say, “What am I really getting out of this at this point, anyway?”.
+In which case, I might decide to withhold my bounty and my blessings – you know, like some do with me.
+In which case, I might become like the person that has no fear of me – count your words and your prayers of being of no consequence...maybe of being offensive.
+Of course, in that case, you would be consumed.
+In that case, like a fertile tree suddenly re-planted in the desert, you would wither and die.
+But, “I have loved you”, says the Lord.
+“And I do not change.
 Therefore, you are not consumed”.

 Instead, I come to you like a refiner’s fire.
 I sit, and I watch like a man that purifies silver.
 I keep an eye on you as all the impurities are smelt away.
 Does it burn?
 Yes.
 But like a refiner of silver, I’m not satisfied until I can see my face in it.
 That’s also why I speak to you a word like the Word I gave to my servant John.
 When you’re acting like a “son of the devil”, I call you a “son of the devil”.
 I tell you that you are being an offspring of that serpent, the Devil.
 When, despite my decree that “man shall not live by bread alone but by every word that flows from the mouth of God”, you live like the only way to live is by bread alone...I tell you, “Behold, the axe is laid to the root of the tree”.
 You will not live by bread alone – not for long.
 As I told you in Psalm 90: “A man’s years are seventy, or by reason of strength, eighty.
 Then we are cut off and fly away”.
 I even try to slap some sense into you saying, “Who warned you to flee from the wrath to come?”.
 Think about it: such warnings don’t come from the Devil!
 Who sends you a messenger saying, “I have loved you, therefore you are not consumed”?